Jona1302/My-Dotfiles/README.md

  yay:
  <pre>yay -S waypaper-git rofi-lbonn-wayland-git bluetui </pre>
- if you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder.<br/>
+ if you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder.<br />

  Now clone the repo: